eckao/compbio-alphafold-project/proteinstructures.md

 # Introduction to Proteins and their Structures
 ## What is a protein? <br>
-Proteins are biomolecules made up of amino acids, the sequence of which determines the structure and function of each protein.
-In biological systems, proteins play complex and critical roles, larely responsible for structure, function, and regulation of a system’s tissues and organs.

 ## Orders of protein structure
 ### 1. Primary
 Primary structure is the sequence of amino acids making up a polypeptide chain.